Skip to content

 \[L=|\epsilon_\text{predicted}(x,t)-\epsilon|^2\]

-Noise Prediction to (Tangential) Velocity Prediction
+Noise Prediction to Velocity Prediction

 eps-pred becomes a problem again in few-steps sampling.
 At the extreme of 1 step, we're trying to generate a clean image from pure noise, however the eps-pred model only predicts the noise to remove from an image.
 Removing noise from pure noise results in... nothing.
 Empty.
 Oops, that's bad.

-Tangential Velocity \(v\) and Velocity \(u\)
+Tangential Velocity \(v\) and Flow Matching Velocity \(u\)

 You might remember that there was also a "velocity" \(u,\) that being what the flow matching models predict.
 On the other hand, v-pred is also often also called velocity prediction.
 How do they relate to each other?